-A man in his 50s from Seattle in King County, Wash., also was confirmed with measles, and it's known he traveled to the epicenter of the outbreak in Vancouver.
+A man in his 50s from Seattle in King County, Wash., also was confirmed as having measles, and it's known that he traveled to the epicenter of the outbreak in Vancouver.

 This is according to the family physician in charge of controlling the measles outbreak, Public Health Director for Clark County Alan Melnick, M.D., M.P.H., C.P.H.